vsbron/bronflix-2024-react/README.md

 - Accessed from a movie page within a collection.
 - Displays the movie's poster, a brief overview, and a list of movies included in the collection.

+### **Profile Page**

+The Profile Page serves as the user's hub, displaying their personal details and curated lists.

+- User Information: Shows the user's avatar, name, and other basic details.
+- Profile Editing: Allows users to update their personal details, such as name and avatar.
+- Password Update: Provides an option to change the account password securely.
+- Watchlist: A section where users can track movies and TV shows they plan to watch.
+- Favorites: Separate lists for favorite movies, TV shows, and people (actors/crew).

 ### **Additional pages**